Yj-Xiong/TdSENet/README.md

-# Toward Robust Speech Enhancement in Multilingual Environment (Submitted to ICASSP 2026)
+# Toward Robust Speech Enhancement in Multilingual Environment

 Official PyTorch implementation of the paper.
 Audio samples are from THCHS+DNS dataset (mixed with THCHS-30 dataset and DNS-Challenge dataset).
 All wav files are resampled to 16kHz in our experiments.